 There are two main ways of sewing on paper, either by hand or on a sewing machine.
-I love to do both and will discuss the best tips for sewing on paper both ways that I have discovered over years of practice.
+I love to do both and will discuss the best tips for sewing on paper, which I have discovered over years of practice.

-It is a fun way for holding two pieces of paper together, for example when making treat bags.
+It is a fun way to hold two pieces of paper together, for example, when making treat bags.
 Stitching paper can be a fun alternative to using glue.

-Stitching on paper by hand can be purely decorative especially when using hand sewing.
-A bit of embroidery can really add texture, colour, and interest to book pages or even old photographs.
+Stitching on paper by hand can be purely decorative, especially when hand sewing.
+A bit of embroidery can add texture, colour, and interest to book pages or even old photographs.

 Top Tips For Sewing On Paper With A Sewing Machine

-You do not need a special sewing machine to stitch on paper, all sewing machines will work with paper.
-Follow the tips below and you will soon love sewing on paper.
+You do not need a particular sewing machine to stitch on paper; all sewing machines will work with paper.
+Follow the tips below, and you will soon love sewing on paper.

-Stitching on paper with a machine is so easy, I actually recommend it as a good way for children to practice using a sewing machine.
+Stitching on paper with a machine is easy; I recommend it as a good way for children to practice using a sewing machine.

-Another fun thing to do is to sew on your paper with your machine but no thread.
+Another fun thing is to sew on your paper with your machine but with no thread.
 You can create some lovely dotted patterns in the paper this way.

 1 Practice and Plan Your Project First

-Sewing on paper with a sewing machine is totally different from sewing on fabric.
-The holes made on paper with a sewing machine are permanent, whereas with fabric the holes are more forgiving and less visible.
+Sewing on paper with a sewing machine is different from sewing on fabric.
+The holes made on paper with a sewing machine are permanent, whereas the holes are more forgiving and less visible with material.

-Therefore before you stitch on the paper you need to plan carefully first.
-You can’t really unpick stitched paper and start again like you can with fabric.
+Therefore, before you stitch on the paper, you must first plan.
+You can’t unpick stitched paper and start again like you can with fabric.

-I recommend practicing with a scrap piece of paper first, trying out different stitches, and getting a feel for your paper.
+I recommend practising with a scrap piece of paper first, trying out different stitches, and getting a feel for your paper.

 2. Use The Right Needle